karwanessmat/CSharpDesignPatterns/Mediator.md

 ## 🚀 How to Implement the Mediator Pattern

+### `we using 03_DefineComponentBaseClass because we do not want to have coupling of members to concrete componnets`

 ### Step 1: Define the Mediator Interface
 Create an interface that defines the communication protocol for the mediator.